r-m-c-d/Moon/about/index.md

 I'm "rmcd" or "romano" on most of my netizen profiles.

-Coming from Normandy, France, I am based in Switzerland since 2011 and I work for an IT/electronics manufacturer & Digital Signage software development company, where I mainly work on business analysis & operations (global sell-in/sell-out data collection & processing, reporting, dashboards) and order-to-cash process analysis and workflow automation (on Power Automate).
+Coming from Caen (Normandy, France), I am based in Switzerland since 2011 and I work for an IT/electronics manufacturer & Digital Signage software development company, where I mainly work on business analysis & operations (global sell-in/sell-out data collection & processing, reporting, dashboards) and order-to-cash process analysis and workflow automation (on Power Automate).

 Besides work, I dedicate my spare time thoroughly doing outdoor sports (mainly cycling, triathlon, skiing, trail running, but above all, mountain biking) while trying not to break any of my bones, which is a success so far, and striving to maintain my wobbly level on my guitar, or simply messing around with my kids - those tiny humans are actually quite time consuming!

 I am also active in various local communities & associations, and committed to several volunteering / pro bono projects.
-[Check out this page](https://r-m-c-d.github.io//volunteering-and-pro-bono-projects/) for more details.
+[Check out this page](https://r-m-c-d.github.io//volunteering-and-pro-bono-projects/) for more details about these projects.

 This website has no ambition whatsoever other than serving as an easy repository for both personal & professional content, in english _ou en français_.
 You may find: